-Reverb affects everything we hear, and is common to almost every music recording.
-In today’s post, find out just what sound reverberation is.
+Reverb affects everything we hear and is common to almost every musical recording.
+In today’s post, find out just what sound reverberation is, how we use it, and how we can measure it.

 Guitarists make use of analog, digital or mechanical devices to use this natural effect to their advantage.
 Famous guitarists like Jeff Buckley and David Gilmour are renowned for their use of reverb in their music.